From Ballet to STEM: 3 Dancers’ Journeys

 But what do dancers pursue after ballet?

 Because many dancers start training at a young age, some as young as 3 years old, by the time they reach a professional level, their work ethic and level of discipline is well above the average person.
-That high achieving frame of mind is key to success in many high level disciplines, which could be why many ex-dancers thrive in STEM after their careers.
+That high achieving frame of mind is key to success in high level disciplines, which could be why many ex-dancers thrive in STEM after their careers.

-Here is a spotlight shined on 3 dancers who have taken the leap from the stage to the laboratory.
+Here’s a spotlight shined on 3 dancers who have taken the leap from the stage to the laboratory.

 1. James Shee